17-year-old dies cleaning hog building in Kossuth County

 Support Local Journalism

-Parra-Lerdo had been helping clean and power wash the facility, according to the release.
+A message left with an official at Christensen Farms was not immediately returned on Thursday.

 The Iowa Medical Examiners Office in Ankeny will conduct an autopsy to determine cause of death, according to the release.

 Parra-Lerdo is a member of the Class of 2022 at South Central Calhoun High School.